Pesonet1/GTFS_viewer/README.md

 Functions that are used for reading GTFS are from this repository https://github.com/afimb/gtfslib-python

-# Used technologies
+# Used technologies / libraries

 - Python
-- jQuery
 - Tornado (web server)
+- sqlite3
 - gtfslib-python (reads GTFS to db + extra functionalities)
-- sqlite3
+- jQuery
 - Leaflet
+- Leaflet.markercluster
+- Leaflet-color-markers
+- Moment
+- Bootstrap

 # Usage / install